 Additionally, you can’t deduct your Traditional IRA contributions if you are one of the lucky few who works for an employer that provides a pension program, like many local, state, and federal governmental organizations.
 In this case, you can still contribute, but it’s not going to give you a current-year deduction against your income.
 If any of these scenarios apply to you, it might make sense to contribute to a Roth IRA if you are eligible.

 Another major difference between these two types of IRAs is that with a Roth IRA, there are no required minimum distributions at age 72 years (and older) like there are for Traditional IRAs.
-There are some changes to the age limitations on required minimum distributions that came out at the beginning of 2020, with the SECURE Act, so it’s important to stay on top of those rule changes.
+There are some changes to the age limitations on required minimum distributions that came out with the SECURE Act, so it’s important to stay on top of those rule changes.

 Anybody can convert all, or a portion, of a Traditional IRA to a Roth IRA.
 There are currently no income phaseouts.
 However, you must pay the income taxes on the converted amount when you make the conversion.
 After the required holding period of 5 years from the establishment of your first Roth IRA, you can take distributions without paying any taxes.